The Intersectionality Consortium

 Programme management and coordination

-- Together with the PMEL officer, coordinate the consortium’s planning and reporting processes (yearly planning, development and revisions of Theories of Change, annual reflections).
+• Together with the consortium programme coordinator, coordinate the consortium’s planning and reporting processes (yearly planning, development and revisions of Theories of Change, annual reflections).

-- Ensure that the steering committee, the country coordinators and the lead party have the right information to make informed decisions on the programme.
+• Ensure that the consortium programme coordinator, the country coordination groups, the regional & global team, the steering committee, and the lead party have correct and timely data to make informed decisions about the programme.

-- Ensure youth engagement in the governance structure.
+• Ensure youth engagement in the respective PMEL cycles.

-- Build partnership and strengthen collaboration with and between consortium partners through regular bilateral communication and consortium meetings (mostly online).
+• Strengthen collaboration with and between PMEL officers of the consortium partners through regular bilateral communication and consortium meetings (mostly online).

-- Oversee the development and quality of reports from the country coordination groups and regional & global team.
+• Facilitate development and ensure quality of reports from the country coordination groups and regional & global team.

-The consortium programme coordinator reports to head of programmes of Wemos, as the lead party of the Intersectionality Consortium.
+As PMEL officer you report to the consortium programme coordinator, who in turn reports to Wemos, as the lead party of the Intersectionality Consortium.

 What we offer